Bounce Back Stronger: 13 Expert Tips for Fast, Effective Post Marathon Recovery

 #6: Put On Dry Clothes

-It might sound like more of a matter of comfort than actually aiding post marathon recovery, but changing out of your damp and sweaty running clothes and putting on warm, dry clothes can prevent unnecessary shivering, which can rob your body of the energy needed to recover.
+It might seem like a matter of comfort rather than aiding post-marathon recovery, but changing out of damp and sweaty running clothes and into warm, dry ones can prevent unnecessary shivering, which can deplete your body’s energy needed for recovery.

-Shivering also utilizes your muscles, and your muscles are spent after a marathon.
-We want to put them into relaxation and recovery mode, not ask them to do more work.
+Shivering also engages your muscles, which are often spent after a marathon.
+We want to put them into relaxation and recovery mode, rather than asking them to do more work.

 #7: Do NOT Take Anti-Inflammatories